07/10/2022 11:22 AM

 You may want to distinguish one area of the garden with another, perhaps to create different themes within your garden, separate seating and dining areas, or for other functional reasons.
 One customer installed a single pergola, with short trellis panels and a gate to form a boundary for their swimming pool, improving safety particularly for the dogs and small children.
 Splitting up a garden can also make it more manageable.

-Whatever you decide to do with your pergola, there are so many ways you can use it and customise it to your needs.
+Whatever you decide to do with your pergola, there are so many ways you can use it and customise it to your needs but look for products that are not going to rot or rust and is supplied with a long guarantee.